NFL fines Washington $10M after misconduct investigation

 The investigation, commissioner by the club amid allegations from employees and taken over by the league, revealed that ownership and senior officials paid little attention to sexual harassment and other workplace issues.
 NFL special counsel for investigations Lisa Friel described it as a culture of fear.

-“The culture at the club was very toxic and fell short of the NFL’s values and we hold ownership to a higher standard,” Friel said.
+”The culture at the club was very toxic, and it fell far short of the NFL’s values and we hold ownership to a higher standard,” Friel said.

+Lawyers representing 40 former Washington employees slammed the NFL for choosing to protect Snyder and ignoring requests to make the report public, calling the fine ”pocket change.”

+”This is truly outrageous and is a slap in the face to the hundreds of women and former employees who came forward in good faith and at great personal risk to report a culture of abuse at all levels of the team, including by Snyder himself,” lawyers Lisa Banks and Debra Katz said in a statement.

 Janet Nova, the league’s deputy general counsel for media and business affairs, said Dan Snyder stepping away for this period of time – through the fall – was ”voluntary” and not a mandate.
 Tanya Snyder will represent Washington at all league functions.